johannhartmann/gritql-mcp/README.md

 # GritQL MCP Server

-This project implements a local-only Python [FastMCP](https://gofastmcp.com/) server that exposes the capabilities of the [GritQL engine](https://docs.grit.io/) to MCP-compatible clients like the [Codex CLI](https://github.com/openai/codex).
+This project implements a local-only Python [FastMCP](https://gofastmcp.com/) server that exposes the capabilities of the [GritQL engine](https://docs.grit.io/) to MCP-compatible clients like the Gemini CLI.

-The server allows you to leverage GritQL for code searching and rewriting directly from your development environment, without relying on any cloud services or AI.
-All operations are performed locally.
+The server allows you to leverage GritQL for code searching and rewriting directly from your development environment.
+All operations are performed locally by shelling out to the `grit` command-line tool.

 ## Features

-The server exposes the following tools to the client:
+The server exposes the following tools to the client, acting as a wrapper around the `grit` CLI:

--   `library.search_patterns`: Search the local Grit pattern library for patterns and workflows.
+-   `library.search_patterns`: Lists available patterns by parsing the output of `grit patterns list` and `grit list`.
--   `patterns.describe`: Get detailed metadata for a specific pattern.
+-   `patterns.describe`: Shows metadata for a pattern by parsing the output of `grit patterns describe`.
--   `gritql.generate`: Deterministically generate a GritQL query from a natural language problem description (local-only, no AI).
+-   `gritql.generate`: Deterministically generates a GritQL query from a natural language problem description (local-only, no AI).
--   `code.find`: Find code in your workspace that matches a GritQL query or a named pattern.
+-   `code.find`: Finds code matches using `grit check`.
+Returns the raw text output from the CLI.
--   `code.dry_run`: See a summary of the changes a rewrite pattern would make without applying them.
+-   `code.dry_run`: Shows a diff of potential changes using `grit apply --dry-run`.
+Returns the raw text output.
--   `code.apply`: Apply a GritQL rewrite directly to your codebase.
+-   `code.apply`: Applies a rewrite to your codebase using `grit apply`.
+Returns the raw text output.

+**Note:** This server parses the human-readable output of the `grit` CLI, as the tool does not yet support structured (JSON) output for these commands.

 ## Prerequisites